chrisland/jquery.cl.onePageSystem/README.md

 	}
 ```

-To define your own function, edit the onPageSystem-tasks file.
+To define your own function, edit the onPageSystem-tasks file.<br />
-You can add new functions comma seperated.
+You can add new functions comma seperated.<br />
-The name of you function is the data-task attribute you have to set.
+The name of you function is the data-task attribute you have to set.<br />
-In this Example it is data-task"myFunc"
+In this Example it is data-task"myFunc"<br />

-You can add a data-content="" attribute to the button elements.
+You can add a data-content="" attribute to the button elements.<br />
 After clicking the button you will have the content in your task function.

+<br /> <br />
 ---
 ---